FarsheedHaque/Singularity-Limited/README.md

 A REST API based project which is divided in 2 parts.
-Main backend part cal singularity
+Main backend part called singularity
 Application part called Application